Arborists across Queensland

 Look for work to the Australian Standards

 Good pruning follows AS 4373-2007 (Pruning of Amenity Trees), which protects the tree's long-term health rather than just hacking it into shape.
-On building and development sites, tree protection should follow AS 4970-2009.
+On building and development sites, tree protection should follow AS 4970:2025 (Protection of Trees on Development Sites), which replaced the 2009 edition.
 An arborist who talks in those terms is one who takes the craft, and your trees, seriously.

 Local Arborists